WCI-Limerick/winnerschapel-limerick/content/testimony.md

   All Glory to God!

   #content
-  I partook of the communion, a shot of the anointing oil and rubbed it on my stomach and the pain ceased.
+  I took the communion, a shot of the anointing oil and rubbed it on my stomach and the pain ceased.
 Till date I feel no pain in my stomach.
 I give God all the glory.

   #footer
   Mercy Percy